byu-cpe/ComputingBootCamp/website/_selfpaced/Lcm.md

 * Through pip, the python package manager (```pip install cmake ```)
 * Through cloning the source code for CMake (Visit <https://gitlab.kitware.com/cmake/cmake> and follow the instructions in their README file)

 As previously mentioned, apt should be new enough, but pip grants a newer version than apt, and cloning the source code will provide you with the newest possible version of CMake.
-For more information on CMake, see the [CMake page](https://byu-cpe.github.io/ComputingBootCamp/tutorials/cmake/) on the BYU Computing Boot Camp.
+For more information on CMake, see the [CMake page](https://byu-cpe.github.io/ComputingBootCamp/tutorials/cmake/) on the BYU Computing BootCamp website.

 ### Building LCM